esciencecenter-digital-skills/green-digital-skills/modules/software-development-handson/exercises_codecarbon.md

 And re-run the program.
 The measured energy consumption for thid case is 0.000194 kWh, for an estimated emission rate of 0.000538 g.CO2eq/s.
 This small example demonstrate how by relying on a more efficient implementation, the energy consumption and associated emissions can be reduced, mostly due to a shorter runtime.
+Feel free to experiment with the following:
+ - changing problem size
-Feel free to experiment changing problem size, update the parameters of the ```OfflineEmissionsTracker``` or try alternative implementation of the distance computation.
-You can also add timers to the script to estimate if the average power is changing between the two provided implementation.
+ - update the parameters of the ```OfflineEmissionsTracker```, changing the country code for instance
+ - try an alternative implementation of the distance computation
+ - add timers to the script to estimate if the average power, is it changing between the two provided implementation ?

 ## Using CodeCarbon: your own code
 ----------------------------------